 How do you train?
 Use an old tire and practice calling the dog.
 Lure their head down as they pull so that they can internalize the proper position.
 Pulling should be fun!
 To learn about starting puppies in harness, see "Puppy Power" by Nancy Russell.
 To learn about using clickers to train weight-pulling, see "Weight-Pulling: A Positive Introduction" by Katherine Ostiguy.

 What can you earn?
-Dogs can work to complete a Working Weight Pull Dog title (WWPD) from the Alaskan Malamute Club of America.
+Dogs can work to complete a Working Weight Pull Dog titles (WWPD) from the Alaskan Malamute Club of America.
 For more information, check out the AMCA website.
+AMCA rules HERE.
 Also, many pulls will have small prizes!